SekaiCTF 2024 challenges

 --data-urlencode url@payload.txt

-socat receives the flag, and we are warmed up without tags.
+socat receives the flag, and I solve the challenge.

 SekaiCTF 2024 Funny lfr Writeup